Topics

 Tojo Thatchenkery

-Religion and Conflict in the USA (Unavailable Spring Semester 2024)
+Religion and Conflict in the USA (Speaker: Charles Davidson)

 Religious conflict in the United States is partially the result of the perceived loss of the “culture wars” by the religious right.
 Rooted in the fundamentalist/modernist split, this conflict is especially catalyzed by the perceived necessity of the religious right to preserve their identity.
 What has transpired is a new blend of religion and politics that is reshaping the identities of both conservative politics and the religious/evangelical right.